Arohrba5/mitx-causal-inference-with-covid-data/README.md

 # Synthetic-Control-Causal-Inference-with-Covid-Data
-Class project showing how synthetic interventions on time series can be used to study how pandemic mobility restrictions impacted pandemic mortality.
-(MITx IDS.S24x Recitation #2)
+Class recitation showing how synthetic interventions on time series can be used to study pandemics (MITx IDS.S24x Recitation #2)